Weed Kills Coronavirus: Fact or Fiction

 Should You Be Using Weed to Prevent or Cure Covid-19?

-What we can do, though, is offer you a word of caution on making any serious medical decisions based on dubious information found on the internet.
-There's too much disinformation out there to trust your health with an unsubstantiated rumor.
-And cannabis-related COVID-19 claims are not the only ones that are circulating the internet.
-As the virus has spread, so too has misinformation, false claims, and outright lies.
-In fact, the WHO even has their own “Mythbusters” page on its website dedicated to tracking the most prominent of false coronavirus rumors.
+But cannabis-related COVID-19 claims are not the only ones that are circulating the internet.
+As the virus has spread throughout every inch of the globe, so too has misinformation, false claims, and outright lies.
+In fact, the WHO even has its own “Mythbusters” page on its website dedicated to tracking the most prominent false coronavirus rumors.
 Some of the most notable of these are:

 • Alcohol can also prevent coronavirus,